Here are answers to our most frequent questions about the Virginia Opossum.

 Are opossums dangerous?

-No, but they certainly can look dangerous.
+No, but they certainly look that way.
 If poked and prodded and forced to defend themselves, they’ll bite.
-But, otherwise, they’re non-aggressive, gentle, timid animals who much prefer to be left alone.
-If you encounter one, just move away, or let him move away.
-Opossums may hiss and snarl, and even drool, but it’s a bluff, unless you attack.
-When they play dead, with mouth open and saliva seeping out, that’s a defense, too.
-They’re never rabid — their body temperature is too low for the rabies virus to survive.
+But, otherwise, they’re non-aggressive, gentle, timid animals who want to be left alone.
+If you encounter one, just move away, or let it move away.
+Opossums may hiss and snarl and even drool like they’re rabid, but it’s a bluff.
+If they play dead, with mouth open and saliva seeping out, that’s a defense, too.
+They’re never rabid—their body temperature is too low for the rabies virus to survive.
+That said, should you get scratched or bitten, be sure to see a physician immediately.
+It’s best to play it safe by undergoing a series of rabies vaccinations.
+(The injections go into the upper arm and are no more painful than a flu shot.)

 Why do opossums “play ‘possum?”

 Opossums play dead to fool predators.
 Many predators lose interest in animals who don’t move.
-This doesn’t always work for the opossum, but, with some luck, the predator will depart and leave the opossum intact.
-Scientists say opossums aren’t really “playing” at playing dead — it seems they fall into a comatose state induced by fear.
-It’s an involuntary reaction.
+This doesn’t always work for the opossum, but, with some luck, the predator will depart and leave it intact.
+Scientists say opossums aren’t really “playing” at playing dead—it seems they fall into a comatose state induced by fear, an involuntary reaction.

 Are opossums as dumb as they say?

 “They” might be wrong.
-Opossums have a reputation for being dumb because of their slow movements and small brain size (five times smaller than a raccoon).
-Yet, owners of rescued young opossums who could not be released back into the wild will beg to differ.
+Opossums have a reputation for being dumb because of their slow movements and small brain size (five times smaller than a raccoon’s).
+Yet, owners of rescued opossums that can’t be released back into the wild will beg to differ.
 They proudly declare that opossums can be litter box and leash trained, love to be held and to snuggle, and greet them at the door when they return home.
-They also claim the opossums will come when their name is called.
+They also claim that opossums will come when their name is called.

 Opossums and rabies